FortAwesome/angular-fontawesome/docs/usage/icon-library.md

-# Using the Icon Library
+# Icon library approach

-The icon library provides convenient usage in your templates but you have to manage the icons separate from your components.
-This has long-term maintenance implications, specifically, this means that if someone accidentally removes the icon from your icon library the component that uses it will break.
+The icon library approach provides convenient usage in the templates, but the icons have to be managed separately from the components.
+This has long-term maintenance implications, specifically, this means that there is no easy way to tell if any given icon is in use.
+Therefore, if someone accidentally removes an icon from the icon library, the application will build just fine, but the component that needs this icon will break at runtime.

-Icons can be registered once in `app.module` with `FaIconLibrary.addIcons()` or `FaIconLibrary.addIconPacks()`.
-Icons added to the library will be available to any other components whose parent module also imports `FontAwesomeModule`.
-This eliminates the need to redefine or explicitly import icons into individual components across multiple modules, lazy-loaded or not.
+Icons should be registered only once in the `AppModule`'s constructor using `FaIconLibrary.addIcons()` or `FaIconLibrary.addIconPacks()` calls.
+Icons added to the library will be available everywhere in the application and can be referenced just by their name.
+This eliminates the need to explicitly import icons and assign them to a property of every individual component to be able to use them in the template as with the [explicit reference](./explicit-reference.md) approach.

 `src/app/app.component.html`